Phone-Review-App/SakuraSignal/README.md

 ```bash
 npm run make:seed new_seed
 ```
-#### Intergrate the seed file
+#### Integrate the seed file
-Run the following to intergrate the seed file:-
+Run the following to integrate the seed file:-
 ```bash
 npm run seed
 ```